 - If you community is ENROLLED and your property is within the boundaries on the map, you may register using the red button at the bottom of the page.

 - If your community is currently UNEROLLED, please contact the West Region Wildfire Council.
 We will need assurance that your community will have at least five participating residents to enroll your community.
 We will work with you and our chipping contractor to set a Pile Registration Deadline for your community.

 - If you live outside of an community boundary, you may still be eligible to participate in this program.
 Please contact us at 970-615-7300 to inquire.

 - Quartz Creek– Pile Registration Deadline: July 31st, 2017

 - Lake City Area– Pile Registration Deadline: August 7th, 2017

 Please use the map above to see if you live within an enrolled community.
 If your community is already enrolled, you may register your address and piles at any time before the pile registration deadline.
-Below is a list of currently enrolled communities along with their current 2017 pile registration deadlines:

 Please contact WRWC today to enroll your community in the 2017 Community Chipping Program.
 Please call our office line at 970-615-7300.